PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 16:30:54
+Last updated: 2024-04-02 16:31:58
-Random Quote: The ego is nothing other than the focus of conscious attention. - Alan Watts
+Random Quote: If one is lucky, a solitary fantasy can totally transform one million realities. - Maya Angelou